Copyright © Giulia Skye 2021

 She positioned her lips into an upward curve, showed some teeth and hoped she didn’t look as distressed as she felt.

 When the journalist lowered his phone, Sebastian stepped forward, leaving her arm cold where his warm skin had been pressed against it.
 “It was a pleasure meeting you, Gary,” he said with frustratingly impeccable manners.
-“As I said, get in touch with the campaign’s PR Manager, Gladys Burke, and we’ll look forward to seeing you again soon.”
+“As I said, get in touch with the campaign manager, Brenda Ellis, and we’ll look forward to seeing you again soon.”

 Sebastian then took Helen’s hand and ushered her briskly through a door and up a flight of carpeted stairs.